 Orange Land appears to be responsive to customers based on the Utility's follow-up action after the customer meeting and in response to customer complaints.
-Therefore, based on staff's review of customer complaints, staff believes that Orange Land has satisfactorily attempted to address customer satisfaction.
+Therefore, based on our review of customer complaints, we find that Orange Land has satisfactorily attempted to address customer satisfaction.

-Operating Condition of the Utility's Plant and Facilities
+C. Operating Condition of Utility's Plant and Facilities

 Orange Land's WTP has two wells and a hydropneumatic tank.
 The raw water obtained from the two wells is treated with chlorine bleach.
-Staff reviewed the Utility's last DEP Sanitary Survey, dated April 24, 2017, which identified six deficiencies at Orange Land's WTP.
+We reviewed the Utility's last DEP Sanitary Survey, dated April 24, 2017, which identified six deficiencies at Orange Land's WTP.
 The deficiencies found were bio-growth on the hydropneumatic tank and piping, lack of sampling and monitoring plans, low chlorine residual levels in the distribution system, and absence of meter accuracy checks.
-In a letter dated October 26, 2017, the DEP stated that all deficiencies that were identified had been corrected and the system was determined to be in-compliance with the DEP's rules and regulations.
-Based on the Utility's compliance with the DEP, staff recommends the operating condition of Orange Land's plant and facilities is satisfactory.
+In a letter dated October 26, 2017, DEP stated that all deficiencies that were identified had been corrected and the system was determined to be in-compliance with DEP's rules and regulations.
+Based on the Utility's compliance with DEP, we find that the operating condition of Orange Land's plant and facilities is satisfactory.

-Conclusion
+D. Conclusion

-Staff recommends the overall quality of service provided by Orange Land is satisfactory.
+We find that the overall quality of service provided by Orange Land is satisfactory.